 Parents are encouraged to call the school for a conference whenever the need arises.
 To make an appointment, please call the office and you will receive an appointment date in a timely fashion.
 In addition, parent conferences are scheduled twice per year so that teachers can share student progress.
-Parent conferences are held in the fall on October 19th, 20th, and 21st for all students, and optional parent conferences will be held in February on 15th, 16th, and 17th.
+Parent conferences are held in the fall on October 19th and 20th for all students, and optional parent conferences will be held in February on the 21st, 22nd, and 23rd.